siam3310/HSC-Notes-by-Siam/SUPABASE_SETUP.md

-  chapter_id BIGINT REFERENCES public.chapters(id) ON DELETE RESTRICT, topic_title TEXT NOT NULL, content TEXT, is_published BOOLEAN DEFAULT TRUE NOT NULL, created_at TIMESTAMPTZ DEFAULT NOW() NOT NULL
+  chapter_id BIGINT REFERENCES public.chapters(id) ON DELETE RESTRICT, topic_title TEXT NOT NULL, content TEXT, display_order INT NOT NULL DEFAULT 0, is_published BOOLEAN DEFAULT TRUE NOT NULL, created_at TIMESTAMPTZ DEFAULT NOW() NOT NULL
 );
 COMMENT ON TABLE public.notes IS 'Stores all the handwritten study notes.';
+COMMENT ON COLUMN public.notes.display_order IS 'Controls the display order of notes.
+Lower numbers appear first.';

 -- 4. Create the 'note_images' table for the one-to-many relationship with notes.
 CREATE TABLE public.note_images (